Galeria-Kaufhof/ha-jobs/README.md

 ## New in 1.7.4

-- Only stability improvements of unit tests
+- Stability improvements of unit tests.
+Previous version should not be used.

 ## New in 1.7.3